-Can walnut cat litter really work as a substitute for traditional clay litter?
+How well doesn walnut cat litter really work?
+And can it really be a substitute for traditional clay litter?

 Walnut cat litter works very similarly to clumping clay litter.
 It is simply a highly absorbent material that can soak up liquid, such as cat urine.
 It can also be used to cover up cat feces.